tbogdala/woolydart/README.md

 # Woolydart

-A Dart wrapper around the [llama.cpp library](https://github.com/ggerganov/llama.cpp), aiming for a high-level API that provides enough functionality to be versatile, but also exposes the raw llama.cpp C callable functions for further lower level access if desired.
+A Dart wrapper around the [llama.cpp library](https://github.com/ggerganov/llama.cpp), aiming for a high-level API that provides enough functionality to be versatile and useful.
+The basic, higher-level C functions that this library builds upon are are provided by the [woolycore](https://github.com/tbogdala/woolycore) library.

 At present, it is in pre-alpha development and the API is unstable.

-Upstream llama.cpp is pinned to commit [d7fd29f](https://github.com/ggerganov/llama.cpp/commit/d7fd29fff16456ce9c3a23fd2d09a66256b05aff) from July 04, 2024.

 Supported Operating Systems: MacOS, iOS, Android (more to come!)

 ## License